OriginHub-pvt/originhub-data-engineering/dags/src/README.md

 Contribution to the DAG:

-- `scrape_web_content` executes after `filter_articles`, providing the raw text that the future `summarize_task` will consume.
-It is the last current node in the flow before summarization/VDB storage is added.
+- `scrape_web_content` remains available for manual or ad-hoc scraping flows (e.g., debugging a single URL).
+- `scrape_all_from_json_files` is the production task that processes the filtered feed list and triggers the summarization DAG per article.

 Implementation notes:

 - Uses a desktop-style User-Agent to avoid trivial blocking.
 - Removes scripts/styles before text extraction to reduce noise.
 - Resolves relative URLs for links and images.
-- Handles per-item errors by logging and providing fallback content where possible.
+- Handles per-item errors by logging, tracking failures, and continuing without blocking subsequent items.
+- Avoids returning bulky payloads; instead it triggers the summarization DAG so data is passed via `dag_run.conf` rather than XCom.

 ---